mylinuxsunil343/MyAutomation/MyNotes/Azure_Devops.md

 - Select : in the line featureB branch in Azure devops
 - Create "New pull request ", Complete necesary fields & click "create"
-- Click "complete" to merge featureB branch changes main branch Process completed.
+- Click "complete" to merge featureB branch changes main branch
+Note: <br>
+Process completed.
 After merged, featureB branch will be deleted<br>
+Merge conflicts everything you can see after you create pull request<br>

+<b>Import Github repos</b>

+- Click on repos name -> Import a Git Repository